andness/learning-truffle/tutorial/part00a-introduction.md

 # Introduction

-Hi and welcome to my tutorial on Truffle.
-Truffle is a really cool framework for creating programming languages.
-Whether you want to write your own, or you want to implement some existing language.

-I'm a bit of a programming language geek, and I've had several stalled attempts at implementing a programming language.
-There's a lot involved of course, you have to figure out the design, write a lexer and a parser, then perhaps try to compile it, or if you want a slightly less daunting task you go for an interpreter.
-But it's a lot of work.
+If you've ever tried to implement your own programming language, or you have tried to implement an existing languages you have probably found that it is a quite involved task.
+Aside from the lexing and parsing you need to decide if you want to write an interpreter or a compiler.
+Interpreters are easier, and easiest to write is the AST interpreter.
+But AST interpreters are slow.
+So if you want something that has acceptable performance you have to either come up with some form of bytecode and VM to interpret it, or you target an existing VM like the JVM.

+Truffle is a framework that promises both the implementation ease of an AST interpreter and the performance of a JIT compiled bytecode interpreter.
+That sounds too good to be true, but there are implementations of existing languages that prove this, like TruffleRuby which outperforms JRuby in many cases.

 In my view the most fun part of designing a programming language is exploring the design space of the language itself, and all the complexities of lexers and parsers and byte codes and interpreters and compilers and JIT and everything can just get a little too much.
 It's easy to get stuck.
-The thing is, today there are tools that take much of the complexity out of this.
-With ANTLR as the parser generator you can have a lexer and parser created from an easy to understand grammar file.
-To implement your language your best bet then is to write an interpreter.
-And that's where Truffle comes in.
-The magic of truffle is that all you need to do is write the interpreter, and then Truffle will take the work of turning that into a compiler for you.
-It almost sounds to good to be true.
+But with a wonderful tool like ANTLR the complexity of lexing and parsing vanishes, and now, with Truffle, the language implementation part can potentially become a lot easier.

+And that's not all.
+If you write your own language you also have to build the whole toolchain.
+With Truffle you can get debugging support almost for free, and you can even get programs in your language compiled into native images!

 ## Overview of this tutorial